johngrimsey/HutchFETest/adminportal/README.md

 ## Notes

 I spent about two hours I think, apologies time ran away with me.
+I added some features to help provide context for developing some of the requested features.
 This is very rough and I could have made it prettier and more secure.
 I didn't put any effort in to ensuring all fonts etc were consistent.
 I chose to focus on logic.

 ### Search